sanxofon/Grab-Year-from-many-type-of-dates-in-spanish---xslt/README.md

 # capturaYear-xsl-template

-This template will grab the year or range of years from various types of date strings vía XSLT 1.0
+<b>This template will grab the year or range of years from various types of date strings vía XSLT 1.0</b>

+Use transform.php to test it with PHP

+Use transform.html to test it with Javascript

 Accepted input formats: